 The enchanting voice of Peggy Lee singing Bali Hai’i, is much better imagined if its actually about Bali.
 Its not, but we can pretend.

-One way to avoid them is to situate yourself in Ubud.
+A small haven from the party crow is Ubud.
 Yes, I know...
-EAT PRAY LOVE almost decimated this place by replacing anyone of substance with a middle-aged crisis ridden American looking for meaning under the palms of a different hemisphere.
+EAT PRAY LOVE almost decimated this place by replacing anyone of substance with a middle-aged crisis ridden American looking for meaning under the palms of a (in)different hemisphere.
 Truth be told there are plenty of them walking around, but they are avoidable and wake up and go to sleep early.
-Literally the opposite of my daily routines.

-I've been to Bali 4 times and the following advice is a culmination of all those visits, except the first one which was before mobile phones were widely used and they certainly didn't have cameras on them to capture your next waking meal.
-If you find yourself in Bali, either staying in Ubud, Canggu, Denpasar or even around Kuta-Seminyak, there will be something in here for you to try
+Having been to Bali multiple times, the following advice is a culmination of all those visits, except the first one which was before mobile phones were widely used and they certainly didn't have cameras on them to capture your next waking meal.
+If you find yourself in Bali, either staying in Ubud, Canggu, Denpasar or even around Kuta - Seminyak, there will be something in here for you to try:

 This was sublime, the texture of the noodles were amazing, the chicken was free-range and really succulent.
 It’s a tiny hole in the wall that might scare a few tourists off, but this truly is a hidden gem in Ubud.